msquared-au/docker-tutorial/README.md

 ## Add SSL support via a separate container that integrates with the proxy container

 1. Fetch the Docker image: run `docker pull nginxproxy/acme-companion`
-1. Create the volumes needed for sharing certs and config between the proxy container and the acme container
+1. Create the volumes needed for sharing certificates and configuration between the proxy container and the acme container
     (acme is the certificate protocol used by Let's Encrypt):
     1. Run `docker volume create --name certs`